Help may be available in situations where a child under the age of 16 has been taken:

 - by a parent or caregiver; and

-- contrary to another parent or caregiver’s custody rights; custody rights may also be referred to as decision-making responsibilities or guardianship.
+- contrary to another parent or caregiver's custody rights; custody rights may also be referred to as decision-making responsibilities or guardianship.

 Saskatchewan's International Child Abduction Act, 1996 implements the 1980 Hague Convention on the Civil Aspects of International Child Abduction (the Hague Convention).
 The Hague Convention is the main international treaty that can help parents whose children have been abducted to another country.
 This includes situations where a child was wrongfully taken to another country, or wrongfully kept in another country, when that other country is not where the child normally resides.
 A primary objective of the Hague Convention is to respect custody rights that exist in the country where the child normally resides.